john-blackburn/box2d-lite-c/readme.md

 * If floating point arithmetic is too slow, I can then try fixed point arithmetic (in that case sizes and positions of bodies should be of order 1.0 and placed near the origin)

-* Routines findArbiter, eraseArbiter, insertArbiter should be written as a proper map/hash function rather than just stupidly looking up the value.
+* Routines `findArbiter`, `eraseArbiter`, `insertArbiter` should be written as a proper map/hash function rather than just stupidly looking up the value.
 The original C++ code used std::map.